-Teething in toddlers: how to naturally ease the distress
+Teething: how to naturally ease the distress

 Teething occurs when the teeth emerge through the gums.
 It can be a frustrating time for many parents as babies and children can become unsettled when they teethe.
-There are measures that you can take to improve the symptoms of teething in your baby or child.
+There are measures that you can take to improve symptoms of teething in your baby or child.
 These include using cooled teething rings and also some teething gels.

 Teething occurs when the milk (or baby) teeth come through the gums.
 It is a normal part of development.

 Although the milk teeth develop when the baby is growing in the womb, the teeth only start to grow throughout the gums when the baby is six to nine months old (although it can be before or after these ages).
-When the teeth grow, special chemicals are released by the body that causes part of the gums to separate and so allow the teeth to grow through.
+When the teeth grow, special chemicals are released by the body that cause part of the gums to separate and so allow the teeth to grow through.

 The teeth grow throughout the gums in stages.
-Usually, the lower front teeth come through first, followed by the top middle teeth.
+Usually the lower front teeth come through first, followed by the top middle teeth.
 Other teeth follow over the ensuing months.
 Children are usually aged around two and a half or three when they have their full set of first teeth.

 Babies and children can vary greatly with the symptoms they can have when they are teething.
 For many babies, teething leads to mild symptoms that just last a few days.
 However, for others, teething is painful and can last much longer.